tomgxz/Kraken/README.md

 I should probably contact the "stakeholders" at this point as I'm developing ideas on how the website builder would function.

 ### Hardware and Software Requirements
 #### Hardware Requirements
-A computer capable of accessing the internet.
+For the client, they will need a computer capable of accessing the internet.

+In terms of the server side, hardware requirements may include:
+- A server to host the website builder application and handle user requests.
+This server could be physical or virtual, and run on any operating system that can also run python (as it is the language I will be using to program the backend).
+- The server will require a CPU that has enough processing power: it may need a high number of cores and a fast clock speed to allow it to handle high traffic and many concurrent users.
+- The server will need enough memory (RAM) to handle the requests and processes of the application.
+- The server will require a sufficient amount of storage to store the website builder application, as well as the images and files uploaded by the users to the CMS.
+- The server will need a high-speed network connection to handle incoming and outgoing traffic between itself and the users.
+The faster the connection, the better the user's experience will be.

+In addition to the above hardware requirements, it should be designed with scalability in mind, so that can be adjusted if the size of the application or the number of users increases.

 #### Software Requirements
-A JavaScript-compatible web browser and an active internet connection.
+For the client, they will need a JavaScript-compatible web browser and an active internet connection.

+For the server, software requirements may include:
+- The operating system used on the server should be able to run Python, alongside other software listed below.
+- Python - it will need to be able to run Python in order to host the website builder.
+- A file structure system to store the code and assets for the website builder.
+- A database or file structure system to manage and store the data and media uploaded by the users to the CMS.
+- Firewall software to monitor the incoming and outgoing traffic and stop potential threats from corrupting the system.
+- Load balancer software may be required when the userbase increases to manage server resources and route traffic to available servers.

 ### Stakeholder requirements

 ### Success Criteria
 - Login system
 - ability to view password with the all seeing eye
 - Sign up fields to be Name, email, username, and two passwords to make sure they get it correct
+- SQL database that stores user and site information
 - fully functional error checking on all fields as followed
 > All fields must not be empty
 Name can have spaces and non alphanumeric characters, must be longer than 2 Email must be in an email format